 The Harrogate Band was formed in April 1970 from a nucleus of former Harrogate Granby High School Concert Band pupils who wanted to continue their playing after leaving the school.
 It was the first brass band in Harrogate since the original Harrogate Silver Prize Band folded in 1956.
 The Band's first conductor, Neil Richmond, led it to success at its first contest in November 1970 at York - the first of many contest successes over the last 30 years.
+See Harrogate Band's Early History for more information about the early years.

 By September 1971 there was a full Band of over 25 players, and it had started to purchase its own instruments.
 Concerts that first year included the first of a regular series of concerts in the Valley Gardens in Harrogate.
 Neil Richmond was followed as musical director by John Higginson, Peter Littlewood, Peter Wells, David Lancaster, Roy Waite and Craig Ratcliffe.
 Each stamped his character on the band and continued its musical development in his own manner.
 Under their tutelage the band has risen up the sections to the Championship Section in the North of England.
 It currently competes in the 1st Section nationally.
 A strong administration underpins the band's musical endeavours - an essential adjunct for any aspiring or successful organisation.